sukadev/linux-tools/vim/vim-beginner-notes.rst

       - Return to previous location (even if it was in a different file) This works like the Back button in web browser and keeps going back in history.

+    * - mX
+      - Create a mark (bookmark) named X (where X is any alphanumeric char) (you can create several such bookmarks with different characters)

+    * - 'X
+      - Return to bookmark named X

     * - CTRL-I
       - Go to the next location (i.e reverse of CTRL-O) and works like